MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

           - `[ExtensionAttribute7 <String>]`: Seventh customizable extension attribute.
           - `[ExtensionAttribute8 <String>]`: Eighth customizable extension attribute.
           - `[ExtensionAttribute9 <String>]`: Ninth customizable extension attribute.
         - `[OnPremisesImmutableId <String>]`: This property is used to associate an on-premises Active Directory user account to their Azure AD user object.
-This property must be specified when creating a new user account in the Graph if you are using a federated domain for the user's userPrincipalName (UPN) property.
-NOTE: The $ and _ characters cannot be used when specifying this property.
+This property must be specified when creating a new user account in the Graph if you're using a federated domain for the user's userPrincipalName (UPN) property.
+NOTE: The $ and _ characters can't be used when specifying this property.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in)..
         - `[OnPremisesLastSyncDateTime <DateTime?>]`: Indicates the last time at which the object was synced with the on-premises directory; for example: 2013-02-16T03:04:54Z.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in).
         - `[OnPremisesProvisioningErrors <IMicrosoftGraphOnPremisesProvisioningError[]>]`: Errors when using Microsoft synchronization product during provisioning.
 Returned only on $select.
 Supports $filter (eq, not, ge, le).
         - `[OnPremisesSamAccountName <String>]`: Contains the on-premises samAccountName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith).